Constant mean curvature, flux conservation, and symmetry: Partial converse

-With this definition in hand, we can state and prove a partial converse to our conservation law.
-Roughly, it says that when flux is conserved across a crowded set of caps --- and on Killing fields that commute with $\,\gg\,$ --- we can split $\,\Sigma\,$ into two nice subsets: One having constant $\mu$-mean curvature $\,h_{\mu}\equiv H\,$, and one preserved by the commuting Killing fields.
-The two subsets may overlap, and either can be empty (see Examples \ref{eg1} below).
+Using this definition, we can state and prove our partial converse, which says (roughly) that when our hypersurface $\,\Sigma\,$ and the density $\,e^{\mu}$ are preserved by a closed, connected subgroup $\,\gg\subset\gn$, and the flux is constant on a \ggc\ set of caps --- with respect to Killing fields that commute with $\,\gg\,$ --- we can split $\,\Sigma\,$ into two nice subsets: One with constant $\mu$-mean curvature, and one preserved by the flows of those Killing fields.
+These subsets may overlap, and either can be empty as seen in Examples \ref{eg1} below.